 How can AI facilitate more sustainable farming?

-From agricultural robotics to soil and crop monitoring to predictive analytics, AI is becoming an integral part in the fight to feed the future sustainably.
-Companies like Blue River Technology are enabling farmers in the field to optimize their planting and herbicide usage thanks to computer vision.
+From agricultural robotics to soil and crop monitoring to predictive analytics, AI is becoming an integral part in the agriculture industry’s fight to feed the future sustainably in the face of climate change.
+Companies like Blue River Technology are enabling farmers in the field to optimize their agriculture processes of planting and herbicide usage thanks to computer vision.
 Trace Genomics is helping farmers detect early signs of disease in crops.

 And while these are just a few examples of emerging technologies that unlock smarter farming, the agricultural industry as a whole is tapping into AI to address the larger issues at hand, including the overconsumption of freshwater resources, overuse of pesticides, biodiversity loss, and fragmented supply chains.